Thursday, August 13, 2026

 According to the christening record, she was named Birte, born in October 1809.

-As I search the death records, staring in 1813, when those records began in the Kontra- records for Værløse, I eventually found what I thought was the death record for Birte:
+As I search the death records, starting in 1813, when those records began in the Kontra- records for Værløse, I eventually found what I thought was the death record for Birte:

 The record is difficult to read and seems to say her name was Birgithe Larsdatter and says that she was 10 1/2 years old.
 The age is off a bit since she was not much older than 10, but the matter of her name puzzled me.
 It could be someone else.